AdobeDocs/experience-manager-65.fr-FR/help/assets/proxy.md

 ### Développement d’un worker de proxy personnalisé {#developing-a-customized-proxy-worker}

-The [IDS proxy worker](indesign.md) is an example of a Assets proxy worker that is already provided out-of-the-box to outsource the processing of InDesign assets.
+The [IDS proxy worker](indesign.md) is an example of a [!DNL Assets] proxy worker that is already provided out-of-the-box to outsource the processing of InDesign assets.

-Vous pouvez également développer et configurer votre propre agent proxy Ressources afin de créer un agent spécialisé pour distribuer et sous-traiter vos tâches de traitement Ressources.
+You can also develop and configure your own [!DNL Assets] proxy worker to create a specialized worker to dispatch and outsource your [!DNL Assets] processing tasks.

 Pour configurer votre propre worker de proxy personnalisé, vous devez effectuer les opérations suivantes :